-Hydrogen fuel cells that use proton exchange membranes as their 'salt bridge' are well established but the alternative, alkaline anion exchange membranes (AAEMs), offer advantages including the use of cheaper, non-platinum metals as the electrocatalysts (anode and cathode).1 The same is true for electrolysers (figure right) which can be used to generate hydrogen from water.
-We aim to overcome the two main disadvantages of AAEMs compared to proton exchange membranes: 1. the lower conductivity of hydroxide ions and, 2. chemical instabilities of the membranes in the presence of hydroxide.2 To this end, we design and synthesise small organic molecules for radiation grafting into membranes and conversion into cationic head groups.
-This provides novel AAEMs with improved properties.3,4
+Fuel cells that use proton exchange membranes as their electrolyte are well established but the alternative, employing alkaline anion exchange membranes (AAEMs), offer advantages including the use of cheaper, non-platinum metals as the electrocatalysts (anode and cathode).
+The same is true for electrolysers (figure right) which can be used to generate hydrogen from water or convert CO2 into useful chemicals (we are part of the SelectCO2 EU consortium).
+We aim to overcome the two main disadvantages that AAEMs have compared to proton exchange membranes: 1. the lower conductivity of hydroxide ions and, 2. chemical instabilities of the membranes in the presence of hydroxide.
+To this end, we design and synthesise small organic molecules for radiation grafting into membranes and conversion into cationic head groups.
+This provides novel AAEMs with improved properties.

 - Varcoe, J. R.; Slade, R. C. T.; Wright, G. L.; Chen, Y.J.
 Phys.
 Chem.
 B 2006, 110, 21041.

 - Varcoe, J. R.; Atanassov, P.; Dekel, D. R.; Herring, A. M.; Hickner, M. A.; Kohl, P. A.; Kucernak, A. R.; Mustain, W. E.; Nijmeijer, K.; Scott, K.; Xu, T.; Zhuang, L.Energy Environ.
 Sci.
 2014, 7, 3135.